Nakshatrrra/kuvaka-assignment/README.md

    npm start

-## What I could have added more:

-1. Mongodb integration to store chats in chat/message schema.
-2. Allow user login before starting chat to create secure environment.
-3. Used JWT for secure API.
-4. Use .env for secret keys and all currently now added as there is only port right now.

-P.s. :- I've already used chat functionality in my last internship at Storytent.
+P.s. :- I've already used chat functionality using socket.io in my last internship at Storytent.
 Here's the link to website:
 https://storytent.in/